msanatan/python-pygame-speed-dating/pygame.md

 We only want the while loop to quit when the user quits, and there's an event for that later on.
 So we put `while True:`, that way the loop will never exit.

-In pygame we use a for loop to get input from the player.
+In Pygame we use a for loop to get input from the player.
 We'll touch more on that later but also ensure to include that for loop.
 Pygame needs that for loop to function properly, specifically it needs a program to get the events.
 Even if your code does not have much user interaction like what we're making, it